-Installed practices shall be made to look as natural as possible and aesthetically pleasing when visible in the public viewshed (by using curvilinear shapes, undulations matching the surrounding landform, hard/constructed structures, using endemic vegetation, etc.).
+Installed practices shall be made to look as natural as possible and aesthetically pleasing when visible in the public viewshed (by using curvilinear shapes, natural undulations matching the surrounding landform, avoiding hard/constructed structures, using endemic vegetation, etc.).
 Disturbance of native shrubs, woody perennials or tree removal on the streambank or stream channel shall be avoided or minimized to the fullest possible extent.
-If trees over 6" dbh (diameter at breast height) are to be removed, they shall be replaced at a 3:1 ratio and maintained and monitored until established (unless the species readily replaces itself, e.g., Alder).
-If riparian vegetation will be disturbed, it shall be replaced with similar andor native riparian species (see discussion below under Revegetation and Removal & Exotic Species and Revegetation of the Project Area and Removal of Exotic Plants).
+If trees over 6" dbh (diameter at breast height) are to be removed, they shall be replaced at a 3:1 ratio and maintained and monitored until established (unless the species readily replaces itself, e.g., Alder, or unless the site is being restored to historical or other designated habitat.).
+If riparian vegetation will be disturbed, it shall be replaced with similar and/or native riparian species (see discussion below under Revegetation and Removal of Exotic Species and Revegetation of the Project Area and Removal of Exotic Plants).
 As much as possible, project activities shall avoid thinning out stands of riparian vegetation to minimize potential for increased cowbird predation and minimize loss of canopy cover.
 If vegetation removal is required in or around stands greater than 0.5 acres, riparian vegetation shall be cleared by hand, leaving as much as possible of the root wad and base of plants intact (unless the project involves removal of exotic invasives such as Arundo donax or similar exotics that reproduce from cuttings or resprout).
 During or following completion of construction, poles and branches shall be replanted on banks.
 Subsequent maintenance of bio-technical plantings associated with implementation of the conservation practices may include hand labor to control spread outward of intended location (willows spreading into stream channel or cropped areas) or to maintain desired size (mowing of grasses to promote growth, pruning of willows to encourage dense cover rather than open woodland for bank protection, etc.).

 If potential wetlands are identified in the project area, wetland delineations shall be performed during the site evaluation stage of planning to assist in avoiding impacts to wetlands.
 The methodology for conducting delineations under the proposed program has been developed in coordination with the U.S. Army Corps of Engineers.
-For potential wetlands in the Coastal Zone, the Coastal Commission's definition of a wetland shall be used to avoid potential impacts'.
+For potential wetlands in the Coastal Zone, the Coastal Commission's definition of a wetland shall be used to avoid potential impacts1.